 Andrew is passionate about making neuroscience available to horse owners in such a way that the training, welfare and management of our horses is optimized.

 His main research focus over the past decade has been the development of behavioural and cognitive tests that can be applied by anyone in a range of everyday training scenarios, but has recently published works which explore the linkage between genetics, behaviour and brain activity.

-Andrew has presented at a number of our annual conferences over the years and he always delivers a fascinating lecture full of useful informations and usable techniques as well as his latest sceintific research with enthusiasm and an enthrauling and dynamic style.
+Andrew has presented at a number of our annual conferences over the years and he always delivers a fascinating lecture full of useful information and usable techniques as well as his latest sceintific research with enthusiasm and an enthrauling and dynamic style.

 Here is a blog article from a delegate on his presentation at our 2020 annual conference: